cataseven/Statistics-Graph-Chart-Card/README.md

 ```

 Setting `color: threshold` propagates threshold colors to the state row dot as well.
 Setting `state_color: threshold` colors the displayed value text.

+**Gradient fill is threshold-aware.** When `gradient: true` is enabled alongside `color_thresholds`, the fill area under the line is rendered as a vertical gradient whose colors match the line — the gradient stops sample threshold colors at chart top, zero line, and chart bottom.
+For a chart that crosses zero with two threshold bands (e.g. purple above zero, green below), the fill blends from purple at the top through transparent at the zero line down to green at the bottom, just like the line itself.

 ---